 The trading price of our shares as well as the market generally has fluctuated widely in the past and may continue to do so in the future as a result of a number of factors, many of which are outside our control.
-During the period from January 4, 2021 to May 9, 2022, our ordinary shares traded in a range from \$6.58 to a high of \$22.69 and the daily trade volume on NASDAQ ranged from 126,800 shares to 10,735,800 shares.
+During the period from January 3, 2022 to March 6, 2023, our ordinary shares traded in a range from \$4.97 to a high of \$9.11 and the daily trade volume on NASDAQ ranged from 51,400 shares to 3,015,500 shares.
 In addition, the stock market has experienced extreme price and volume fluctuations that have affected the market prices of many technology companies, particularly telecommunication and internet related companies, and that have often been unrelated or disproportionate to the operating performance of these companies or stimulated by market rumors.
 These broad market fluctuations could adversely affect the market price of our shares.
-In the past, following periods of volatility in the market price of a particular company's securities class action litigation against us could result in substantial costs and a diversion of our management's attention and resources.
+In the past, following periods of volatility in the market price of a particular company's securities, securities, securities class action litigation has often been brought against that company.
+Securities class action litigation against us could result in substantial costs and a diversion of our management's attention and resources.